Legislative Terms

 Reducing Fair Share Taxable Income

-Vote was on enabling wealthy individuals to avoid the Fair Share tax by reducing their taxable income.
+Vote was on enabling wealthy individuals to avoid the Fair Share tax (i.e., the new surtax on income over $1 million) by reducing their taxable income.

 Progressive Position: NO